chromatic-solfege/an-introduction-to-chromatic-solfege/readme.md

 In order to get accustomed to these note names, you may need some routines of comprehensive exercise; therefore, I have made a series of exercises.
-I have written a paper about the exercises with music scores, audio data and videos.
-The paper is called [An Introduction to Chromatic-Solfege][pdf].
+I have written an article about the exercises with music scores, audio data and videos.
+The article is called [An Introduction to Chromatic-Solfege(pdf)][pdf].

-[An Introduction to Chromatic-Solfege][pdf]

 ## The Extended Chromatic-Solfege and its Exercise Patterns